 Following the review of 2020 CPD records submitted to the Board, the Board expressed concerned relating the lack of diversity of CPD undertaken by some architects and also the types of activities claimed.
 As a result the Board has resolved to introduce a limit whereby no more than 5 hours Formal CPD can be claimed for most types of activities unless the architect applies to the Board and is granted permission to claim in excess of the 5 hours.
 For example, being a member of a committee of professional bodies, undertaking a research project not part of normal work duties, undertaking a course of study, acting as an AP Examiner, tutoring, mentoring, in-house presentations or discussion groups.
 Attending or participating in appropriate individual industry events or conferences are not limited provided they are across a range of the Competencies.

-A significant level of auditing will be undertaken of the 2021 CPD records as an education process to help architects understand the Board’s expectations.
+Once the amendments to the Architects Act are finalised, a significant level of auditing will be undertaken of future CPD records as an education process to help architects understand the Board’s expectations.
 It is important architects keep good records of CPD activities including how the activity meets the requirement to be a Formal CPD activity.
 Architects need to record the number of hours against each activity and whether they are Formal or Informal against each competency.

 A record submitted to another Architects Board in Australia for renewal of registration in the last 7 months will be acceptable, provided it meets the Tasmanian Board’s requirements.

 Practicing architects must retain their CPD records for a period of 5 years.